 Now, back to Aircall, a cloud-based voice platform for customer support and sales teams.
 It integrates smoothly with popular helpdesk and CRM tools, sets up in seconds, is available worldwide, shows individual and team metrics in real-time, and scales up and down depending on your team's needs.
 With features like IVR menus, skill-based routing, click-to-dial, and real-time coaching, it’s no wonder Aircall became one of the best marketing startups in the EU.

 Add sales and marketing process automation, customer segmentation, and a customizable CRM, and you’ve got yourself a very successful European startup.
-After all, Sendinblue was named one of the Top 100 software companies of 2021 for a reason.
+After all, Brevo was named one of the Top 100 software companies of 2023 for a reason.

 Remember when you filled out that non-dull, non-lifeless form?
 That was probably Typeform.
 This no-code SaaS platform for creating forms, polls, surveys, tests, and quizzes gives you every instrument to make people enjoy answering them.
 Additionally, the startup has launched a no-code chatbot builder and VideoAsk for interactive video conversions.

 The engaging, conversion-like manner of interacting with Typeform boosts the number of thoughtful responses and completion rates — good news for any marketing agency.
 And with conditional logic, you can jump to follow-up questions instead of asking irrelevant ones.
-Plus, you’re free to style every question with custom layouts and themes to look straight-up gorgeous.
+Plus, you can style every question with custom layouts and themes to look gorgeous.

-Under the hood, you get statistics on all responses, the completion rate, and the average time to complete.
+Under the hood, you get statistics on all responses, the completion rate, and the average completion time.
 Typeform doesn’t analyze much of this information, but it does allow you to generate reports and send data to other solutions for analysis.
 We mean, it does integrate with Google Sheets, Slack, MailChimp, Calendly, HubSpot, and other tools.

 All in all, if you need inspiration to launch a startup like Typeform yourself, here’s a pretty big list of its clients’ success stories.